imnasnainaec/nx/docs/blog/2020-01-30-using-apollo-graphql-with-react-in-an-nx-workspace.md

 ## Create React libraries

 Nx helps you break down your code into well-organized libraries for consumption by apps, so create a couple of React libraries to organize your work.
 Create a `data-access` library that handles communication with the backend and a `feature-sets` library that includes container components for displaying the Lego set data.
 In a real app, you might also create a `ui` library that includes reusable presentational components, but that is not part of this example.
-For more information on how to organize your React monorepo using Nx, read our book _Effective React Development with Nx_ by registering at [Nrwl Connect](https://connect.nrwl.io/).
+For more information on how to organize your React monorepo using Nx, read our book _Effective React Development with Nx_ by registering [here](https://go.nx.dev/react-book)

 To create the described libraries, run these commands: